-If you are interested in joining any of these special interest groups or committees, check the appropriate boxes.
+If you are interested in joining any of these special interest groups or committees, circle the appropriate unit.

 Special Interest Groups

 ILA's special interest groups are free of charge to members and serve the diverse needs of ILA's membership.
 Information regarding these activities reaches members via the ILA Reporter and ILA E-Newsletter.
 Activities throughout the year include: